localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

 Finally, if you have difficulties connecting to LocalStack, we provide a debug utility to help diagnose the cause of the problems.

 As always, let us know if any issues using the [GitHub issue tracker](https://github.com/localstack/localstack/issues), or if you are a Pro customer, feel free to [reach out to us directly](https://docs.localstack.cloud/getting-started/help-and-support).
-We want to hear your feedback on our networking initiative, so please get in touch via ou!
+We want to hear your feedback on our networking initiative, so please get in touch via our [discussion forum](https://discuss.localstack.cloud/).